Rijeka: Carnival

 The Rijeka Carnival (Croatian: Riječki karneval) is held each year before Lent (between late January and early March) in Rijeka, Croatia.
 Established in 1982, it has become the biggest carnival in Croatia.
 Every year there are numerous events preceding the carnival itself.
 First the mayor of Rijeka gives the symbolic key of the city to Meštar Toni, who is "the maestro" of the carnival, and he becomes the mayor of the city during the carnival, although this is only figuratively.
 On the same day, the carnival queen is elected.
 As all the cities around Rijeka have their own events during the carnival time, Queen and Meštar Toni are attending most of them.

 Also, every year the Carnival charity ball is held in the Governor's palace in Rijeka.
 It is attended by politicians, people from sport and media life, as well as a number of ambassadors.

 The weekend before the main event there are two other events held.
 One is Rally Paris–Bakar (after the Dakar Rally).
 The start is a part of Rijeka called Paris after the restaurant located there, and the end is in city of Bakar, located about 20 km south-east.
 All of the participants of the rally wear masks, and the cars are mostly modified old cars.
 The other event is the children's carnival, held, like the main one, on Rijeka's main walkway Korzo.
 The groups that participate are mostly from kindergartens and elementary schools, including groups from other parts of Croatia and neighboring countries.
 In 1982 there were only three masked groups on Rijeka's main walkway Korzo.
 In recent years, the international carnival has attracted around 15,000 participants from all over the world organized in over 200 carnival groups, with crowds of over 100,000.

+Cinema

+"Fiume o Morte!", directed by Igor Bezinović and produced by Erica Barbiani and Lucia Candelpergher for Videomante, is a recent production (2025) mixing documentary and fiction.